-Today, I pledge to use and share at least one graphic from LGBT Network on my social media in support of National Coming Out Day to show my support and my participation to #RepTheRainbow.
+Today, I pledge to display my commitment to safer spaces for LGBT people with stickers and signs from LGBT Network.
 By signing this pledge, I accept a CALL TO ACTION and commit to taking these simple action steps not just on NCOD, but every day to create long-term change:

 I COMMIT TO STANDING UP AGAINST HATE AND EXCLUSION!

 - I will name homophobia, biphobia, transphobia, heterosexism, and cissexism when it happens and I will speak-out against it when I hear it, see it, or read it.

 - I will combat heterosexism by not making assumptions about someone’s sexual orientation and/or the gender/gender identity of someone’s significant other.
 For example, I will use terms like “significant other,” “partner,” or “spouse,” instead of “boyfriend/girlfriend” or “husband/wife.”

 - I will reject cissexism by not making assumptions about someone’s gender/gender identity.
 I will share my pronouns and ask people for theirs.